alimasyhuriasghor/oop/README.md

 ## 2. Init

-`__init__(self, name: str, age: int) -> None` is a special method in Python that is automatically called when we create an instance of a class.
+In Python, `__init__()` is a [special method](https://docs.python.org/3/glossary.html#term-special-method) that is automatically called when we create an instance of a class.
 Its primary purpose is used to initialize the attributes of an object during object creation.

 ## 3. Str

-`__str__(self) -> str` is a special method in Python that returns a human-readble representation of the object it self.
+In Python, [__str__()](https://docs.python.org/3/reference/datamodel.html#object.__str__) is a special method in Python that returns a human-readble string representation of an object.

 ## 4. Repr

-`__repr__(self) -> str` is a special method in Python that returns the real object representation it self after we've defined the attributes value.
+In Python, [__repr__()](https://docs.python.org/3/reference/datamodel.html#object.__repr__) is a special method in Python that returns offical string representation of an object.

 ## 5. Greet

-`greet(self, other) -> None` is an instance method.
+`greet()` is an instance method.
 It's a method that bounds to the object of a class.
 Its primary purpose is to access and modify the object's attributes.
-In this case, it's used to acces the object's attribute to greet other instance's name.
+In this case, it's used to acces the object's attribute to greet other object's name.

-> **Note**: Please do note that `self` is not a keyword in Python.
-However, by convention, all of instance and special methods must have `self` for their first parameter.
-It's also refers to the instance of a class, and behind the scences, Python automatically passes the instance to the first parameter, which is `self`.
+> **Note**: Please do note that `self` is neither a keyword nor it's an obligatory parameter.
+However, by convention, all of instance and special methods must have `self` for their first parameter — It's also refers to the instance of a class, and behind the scences, the Python interpreter automatically passes the instance to the first parameter, which is `self`.